furechan/mplchart/README.md

 use any of its abstract functions as indicators.

-> **Warning**
-This is work in progress.
+> **Note** This is work in progress.
 For a related project with a mature api you may want to look into [mplfinance](https://pypi.org/project/mplfinance/).